 - Veggie enchilada casserole – This recipe is packed with vegetables and since you bake it, they are all soft!
 I gave my son mashed up black beans and spiralized carrots.

-- – So far, this is one of my favorite family friendly meals!
-Not only is it easy and fast to make, but there i White bean soup s also little to clean up – one cutting board, one knife, and one pot gets me all the ingredients my son can eat!!
+- White bean soup – So far, this is one of my favorite family friendly meals!
+Not only is it easy and fast to make, but there is also little to clean up – one cutting board, one knife, and one pot gets me all the ingredients my son can eat!!
 Time for a victory dance!
 After the soup simmered for 15 minutes, I sliced the carrot and chicken into small pieces for him, mashed the white beans and put everything on his highchair tray!

 - Crockpot chicken taco bowl – This is another perfect meal for the family.
 The chicken is already shredded, so all you need to do is scoop and give to your little one.
 I gave my son shredded chicken and black beans served over brown rice.